Get to Know the Millennial Homebuyer

-How millennials prep for a home purchase
+How millennial buyers prep for a home purchase

-According to a new study from insurance marketplace The Zebra, millennials are the most financially prepared cohort when it comes to home buying.
-A whopping 82% of recent ones saved for a down payment, 70% compared both their mortgage and their home insurance options, and 34% saved up at least $2,000 for potential emergency expenses.
+A whopping 82% of recent ones saved for a down payment, 70% compared their mortgage and home insurance options, and 35% saved up at least $2,000 for potential emergency expenses.

 How millennials shop for homes